SSWConsulting/SSW.Rules.Content/rules/the-best-clean-architecture-learning-resources/rule.md

 ---
 type: rule
 archivedreason:
-title: Do you know the best Clean Architecture learning resources?
+title: Clean Architecture - Do you know the best learning resources?
 guid: 681b11a3-a327-47fd-b078-6c947337a4f5
 uri: the-best-clean-architecture-learning-resources
 created: 2019-02-25T21:35:13.0000000Z